MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-luis.md

 # [Java](#tab/java)

 Add the information required to access your LUIS app including application ID, authoring key, and region into the `application.properties` file.
 These are the values you saved previously from your published LUIS app.
-Note that the API host name should be in the format `<your region>.api.cognitive.microsoft.com`.
+The API host name should be in the format `<your region>.api.cognitive.microsoft.com`.

 **application.properties**